By Aidan Casey, AristaMD.

 eConsults connect providers with specialists for on-demand consultations via a HIPAA-compliant platform.
 This enables providers to continue providing patients with necessary treatment in safer settings while decreasing the use of on-site medical resources and helping to avoid a backlog of pending specialist referrals—freeing up specialist physicians, emergency department capacity, and additional health care resources for health systems to put toward fighting the COVID-19 pandemic.

-How telehealth tools like eConsults can help close the gap in care and ensure timely treatment for all.
+How telehealth systems like eConsults can help close the gap in care and ensure timely treatment for all

 There is a growing problem with access to specialty care that tools like eConsults can help solve.
 Many factors contribute to this specialist shortage, and the problem is only getting worse.